SummerSlam (2025): Main event

+Seth Rollins cashed-in the Money in the Bank contract after the main event to become a two-time World Heavyweight Champion.

 In the main event, Gunther defended the World Heavyweight Championship against CM Punk.
 During the match, as Punk attempted a top-rope elbow drop, Gunther performed a chop on Punk and performed a top-rope splash on Punk for a nearfall.
 As Punk attempted a Go To Sleep, Gunther countered and performed a powerbomb, a dropkick, and another powerbomb on Punk for a nearfall.
 At ringside, while Gunther was perched atop the announce table and played to the crowd, Punk tripped Gunther off the announce table causing Gunther to bleed.
 Back in the ring, as Punk attempted a Go To Sleep, Gunther countered into a sleeper hold who escaped.
 In the closing moments, Punk escaped the submission and performed the Go To Sleep twice on Gunther to win the title.

 Following the match, Money in the Bank contract holder Seth Rollins, sporting crutches and a brace on his right knee, arrived with Paul Heyman and sent a warning shot to Punk.
 Rollins turned around to exit the stage and paused momentarily before dropping his crutches and removing his brace, thus revealing that he was faking his injury, grabbing his briefcase from Heyman, and running to the ring.
 As Punk attempted a Go To Sleep, Rollins countered and attacked Punk with the briefcase.
 Rollins then cashed in his Money in the Bank contract and performed a Stomp on Punk to win the title.
 Rollins then celebrated with Heyman, Bron Breakker, and Bronson Reed.
 Post-match, the commentators described Rollins' cash-in as "the ruse of the century".
 Punk's reign lasted five minutes and nine seconds.